John Leslie (TV presenter)

-John Leslie (born John Leslie Stott; 22 February 1965) is a Scottish former television and radio presenter.
+John Leslie Stott (born 22 February 1965), known as John Leslie, is a Scottish former television and radio presenter.
 Debuting on the Music Box channel in 1987, he later presented BBC One's Blue Peter, and ITV's This Morning and the gameshow Wheel of Fortune.
 He was also the studio host for the first series of the UK version of Survivor.

 Early life and career

 John Leslie Stott was born in Edinburgh, the brother of Grant Stott.
 He attended Liberton High School and James Gillespie's High School.
 Leslie spent his early years in the church choir, studied music on leaving school, and worked as a DJ in Copenhagen.
 Prior to his television career he worked as a DJ in nightclubs in Edinburgh and Newcastle, becoming resident DJ at the Blu Bambu club.

 His first television work was on Yorkshire Television, when he hosted Music Box's all-night music show, Formula One which was the English language version of the German TV music show which was shown on Super Channel and in some ITV regions in 1987 and 1988 where he would link music performances from the German original from a UK studio, in 1989.